ACMWM/hardwarecheckout/README.md

 ## How to run

 You'll need Python 3 and all the requirements as denoted above, and more specifically in `requirements.txt`.
-If you have `virtualenv` installed, you can run `setup.sh` which will install all the requirements in the current directory.
+If you have the `venv` module installed, you can run `setup.sh` which will install all the requirements to a virtual environment in the `venv` folder in the current directory.
 You can then use `run.sh`, along with a `.env` file to set environment variables (see above) to run the application.

 ## Modules